aefarrell/aefarrell.github.io/_posts/2021-01-09-vapour_cloud_explosion_example.md

 | Medium     |  45 - 75 cm/s            |
 | High       |  &gt; 75 cm/s            |

 The best resource for finding these tabulated is Appendix D of [NFPA 68](https://www.nfpa.org/codes-and-standards/all-codes-and-standards/list-of-codes-and-standards/detail?code=68).
-For butane the laminar burning velocity is 45cm/s[^NFPA] and thus is *medium reactivity*
+For butane the laminar burning velocity is 45cm/s([NFPA 2018](#nfpa-2018), Table D.1(a)) and thus is *medium reactivity*

 Returning to the table we find that the flame speed for a *medium reactivity fuel*, *medium obstacle density*, *3D case* is 0.44 (in terms of Mach number)